z4kn4fein/stashbox/docs/docs/configuration/container-configuration.md

 <div>

 ### `WithForceThrowWhenNamedDependencyIsNotResolvable`
-Enables or disables throwing a `ResolutionFailedException` when a named dependency is not resolvable even for requests initiated by `.ResolveOrDefault()`.
+Enables or disables throwing a `ResolutionFailedException` when a named dependency is not resolvable.
+Requests initiated by `.ResolveOrDefault()` may also throw when a named subdependency is not resolvable for example through the `Dependency` attribute.

 </div>
 <div>